cmgsalazar/dsny-bronx-cb1/README.md

 ### Analysis

-I used `pandas` to filter by year, the sum values by complaint type.
-The initial version of my analysis only worked with the pandemic years (from 2020 to 2024), then I thought I might see bigger trends if I use all the years recorded in the main dataset.
+I filtered the data by year, then sum values by complaint type.
+The initial version of my analysis only worked with the pandemic years (from 2020 to 2024), but I thought I might see more comprehensive trends if I use all the years recorded in the main dataset.

-I used `def` to define functions to dynamically create new dataframes by year.
+I created functions to dynamically create new dataframes by year.
 To visualize the data, I attempted to use `seaborn` for a ridgeline plot, then decided against it.
 The data had many `NaN` which affected the accuracy of the viz I had in mind.

-The spreadsheet `parsed-data/311-complaints-by-year-CLEAN.csv` is a product of manually sanitizing the data to merge duplicated complaint types, sum values if needed.
-Much of this work is based on editorial preference, and I thought it would be faster to do this manually than programmatically.
+The spreadsheet `parsed-data/311-complaints-by-year-CLEAN.csv` is a product of manually sanitizing the data to merge complaint type duplicates and sum values if needed.
+Much of this work is based on editorial preference, and I thought it would be faster to do this manually than fuzzy-match programmatically.